0100101101011010/food/recipe/_posts/2019-08-14-instant-pot-veggie-dumplings.md

 You do *not* have to use a bamboo steamer like the photo above, any metal steamer is fine too.
 If you don't have a steamer basket, lay a large piece of parchment paper over the trivet that came with your instant pot, and rest your dumplings on top.

+Btw, it doesn't really matter what kind of wrapper you use, ones for wontons / potstickers / gyoza all work fine.
+Personally I just use [this brand](https://www.walmart.ca/en/ip/sun-on-dumpling-wrappers/6000196789446), it's the easiest to find around here.

 ## Got Leftover Filling?

 Easy answer: throw it into your next stir-fry or fried rice dish!